AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/sql-server.md

 ---
-keywords: Experience Platform;home;popular topics;Microsoft SQL;microsoft sql;sql server;SQL server
-solution: Experience Platform
-title: Create a SQL Server Base Connection Using the Flow Service API
+title: Create a Microsoft SQL Server Base Connection Using the Flow Service API
 type: Tutorial
 description: Learn how to connect Adobe Experience Platform to a Microsoft SQL Server using the Flow Service API.
 exl-id: 00455a61-c8c1-42f4-a962-fc16f7370cbd